 The Rebecca Harris Memorial Scholarship aims to continue to support the kind of expertise leadership that Dr Harris’ demonstrated in climate impact science, and her role as a leading woman in science.
 The scholarship is intended to be awarded to a high achieving young student in ecology or physical geography, who plans to undertake an Honours study broadly related to the science and impacts of climate change.

-The Rebecca Harris Memorial Scholarship is available to a student enrolling in an Honours degree in Science in the School of Geography, Planning and Spatial Sciences from Semester 1 2023.
+The Rebecca Harris Memorial Scholarship is available to a student enrolling in an Honours degree in Science in the School of Geography, Planning and Spatial Sciences in 2023.
 The student must have shown potential for further study and leadership in the discipline, based both on academic merit, demonstrated by sustained high marks, and extra-curricular activities, for example, volunteering.
 The scholarship will be awarded to a female (or female identifying) student.

 Apply online prior to closing date.
 Applications cannot be submitted after the closing date.
 As applicants will be assessed on the quality of their application and all questions should be answered in full.
 Please ensure care is taken with spelling and grammar.